-Many people pose the following questions: of what use is learning about the past to our future development and on our values?
+What use is learning about the past to our future development and our values?
 What role does studying History play in an individual's intellectual journey?
 And what skills does History equip the student with?

-If we know about the past then we can understand the present, and prepare for the future.
+If we know about the past, we can understand the present - and prepare for the future.
 History spans all subject areas from Science and Technology to Philosophy and Economics.
 Indeed, the study of History provides the foundation of where we are and how we got here.
 As we begin to understand the past of a variety of cultures and debate the moral issues, we begin to form more considered opinions and judgments.
 As a result we broaden our perspectives.